SuryaSekhar14/SuryaSekhar14/README.md

 # Hey, My name is Surya 👋

-A Web Developer, and 3rd Year B.Tech in Computer Science and Engineering Student.
+A Web Developer and Python Developer.
+Currently in 3rd Year B.Tech, Computer Science and Engineering.
 Programming Languages mainly include C, C++ and Python.

 Reach me at: suryasekhardatta22@gmail.com